analogdevicesinc/imu-ros2/README.rst

 * 2: measured data is published on /imu topic; sampling performed on each data ready impulse
 * 3: measured data is published on /imufullmeasureddata topic (default); sampling is performed by polling the data registers without taking into consideration the data ready impulse

+diag_data_enable
+""""""""""""""""

+**Type:** boolean
+**Default:** true

+Controls whether the IMU diagnostic data publisher is enabled.
+When enabled, the node will continuously poll diagnostic registers to read and publish device status information including status flags, error conditions, and health monitoring data on the `/imudiagdata` topic.

+Setting this parameter to false will disable diagnostic data publishing, reducing system overhead and network traffic.

+ident_data_enable
+"""""""""""""""""

+**Type:** boolean
+**Default:** true

+Controls whether the IMU identification data publisher is enabled.
+When enabled, the node will read and publish device identification information such as product ID, serial number, firmware version, and firmware date on the `/imuidentificationdata` topic.

+Setting this parameter to false will disable identification data publishing.

 IMU parameters
 ^^^^^^^^^^^^^^